-Dichotomous questions are used in case you want a distinct answer, for example – Yes/No, Male/Female.
-For example, the question “Do you think Hillary Clinton will win the election?” – The answer can either be Yes or No.
+Dichotomous questions are used in case you want a distinct answer, such as: Yes/No or Male/Female.
+For example, the question “Do you think this candidate will win the election?” can be Yes or No.

 - Avoid the use of long questions